Dean Michael Sipser welcomes you to the MIT School of Science

 This research in physics, mathematics, and brain and cognitive sciences, shapes technology development and advances computation.
 And, as in most other disciplines here at MIT, our research also requires increased computing power to crunch massive datasets, including those coming out of labs in our Departments of Biology, Chemistry, and Earth, Atmospheric and Planetary Sciences.

-For example, on page 18, you can read about Professor Raffaele Ferrari’s research on climate modeling that gathers huge amounts of data from micro-phenomena in the circulation of oceans and clouds to improve our predictions on climate change.
+For example, you can read about Professor Raffaele Ferrari’s research on climate modeling that gathers huge amounts of data from micro-phenomena in the circulation of oceans and clouds to improve our predictions on climate change.
 I am grateful to donors like Audrey Buyrn and her late husband, Alan, who see the promise of machine learning and data assimilation technologies — and the good it can bring our planet.
 For more than 10 years, Audrey’s support of the Ally of Nature Fund has allowed faculty members, such as Raffaele, to pursue these fundamental questions in order to make a better world.

 The partnership of scientific exploration with advanced computing is yielding exciting advances here at the School of Science and around the world.
 Through the support of our inspired alumni and of visionary leaders like Mr. Schwarzman, we can combine the computing expertise of the new college with our school’s unparalleled scientific research to drive new discoveries and change what we know about the world.